MHM-lab/MHM-lab.github.io/_pages/values.md

 title: "Values"
 ---

-These values are not a claim of moral perfection and not meant for virtue signalling.
-We are all deeply different, sometimes fail, say the wrong things, miss context, or fall short of the standards we care about.
-That is part of being human.
-Our values serve as guiding lights under uncertainty, not rigid rules.
-They evolve over tim and shaped by new insights.
+We are all different and imperfect: we fail, misjudge context, and occasionally violate our own standards.
+This is not a bug but a feature of being human.
+Our values are guiding principles under uncertainty, not rigid rules or signals of virtue.
+They evolve with new evidence.
+Human fallibility is therefore both the reason values fail and the reason they are needed.

 ## Attentive, kind, and honest in communication